mlavik1/UnityVolumeRendering/Documentation/General/VolumeRendering/VolumeRenderingSettings.md

 This comes at a cost, and performance may suffer (both memory and rendering speed).

 To apply lighting to the volume rendering, we calculate the gradient at each voxel and use this to calculate a normal, which we use to apply phong lighting.

+## Shadow volumes

+Improve the rendered image by using shadow volumes.
+This is expensive, but there are ways to still get good performance with this enabled.
+See [shadow volume documentation](ShadowVolumes.md)

 ## Cubic interpolation